BerePendzialek/BerePendzialek/README.md

 I got my first official training at the [neuefische coding bootcamp](https://www.neuefische.de/) at the beginning of 2021.

-- 🔭 I’m currently searching for a job in the front end web development world.
+- 🔭 I’m currently searching for a job in the front end web development world
-- 👯 I’m looking to collaborate on React - based projects and want to keep on learning!
+- 👯 I’m looking to collaborate on React - based projects
 - 🌱 I love to keep on learning and continuously experiencing aha moments!
 - ⚡ Fun fact: I hold a record in my family as the fastest one peeling raw shrims.